 25. Convince yourself that this design would be unprotectable under copyright's useful-article test and trademark's functionality test.
-B. PROCEDURES 13

-The mere fact that the invention claimed in the design patent exhibited a superior field of view over a single predecessor mirror (here, the Bus Boy) does not establish that the design was "dictated by" functional considerations The record indeed reflects that other mirrors that have non-oval shapes also offer that particular field of view.
-Similarly, nothing in the record connects the oval shape of the patented design with aerodynamics, and the record shows that other non-oval shaped mirrors have the same aerodynamic effect.
+exhibited a superior field of view over a single predecessor mirror (here, the Bus Boy) does not establish that the design was "dictated by" functional considerations The record indeed reflects that other mirrors that have non-oval shapes also offer that particular field of view.
+Similarly, nothing in the record connects the oval shape of the patented design with aerodynamics, and the record shows that other nonoval shaped mirrors have the same aerodynamic effect.